loonaticx/blender-egg-importer/README.md

 - **Please see [this](https://github.com/loonaticx/blender-egg-importer/wiki/Import-Conversion-Notes) wiki page on how Egg data is converted to Blender**
 - See [this](https://github.com/loonaticx/blender-egg-importer/wiki/Supported-&-Unsupported-Features) wiki page for a list of supported & unsupported features.

-Shear animations are not supported at present.
-If you have a file that contains shear animations, please send it to me.
+## Reporting Issues

-If you find any bugs, please open a bug report on the issue tracker, and include the egg file that loaded incorrectly.
+If you find any bugs, please open a bug report on the issue tab, and include the egg file that loaded incorrectly.